datacoves/docs/docs/how-tos/airflow/send-slack-notifications.md

 ## Prepare Slack

-First of all, you must create a Slack App, which will act as a "bot" that will send messages.
+To send messages in Slack, you must first create a Slack App, which will act as a "bot" that sends messages.
 Visit [https://api.slack.com/apps](https://api.slack.com/apps) to start

 ![Slack Apps](./assets/slack_apps.png)